badsyntax/mailinabox-api-py/docs/SystemApi.md

 # **get_system_backup_status**
 > SystemBackupStatusResponse get_system_backup_status()

+Get system backup status

-Retrieve backup status.
+Returns the system backup status.
 If the list of backups is empty, this implies no backups have been made yet.

 ### Example